bytecodealliance/rfcs/accepted/wasmtime-debugging.md

    programs running within it.

-3. **Leverage Wasm’s Strengths:** We want to leverage, for example, the relatively non-deterministic nature of Wasm execution to enable compelling debugging features like post-mortem debugging a failure from production locally, deterministic record and replay, and time-travel debugging.
+3. **Leverage Wasm’s Strengths:** We want to leverage, for example, the relatively deterministic nature of Wasm execution to enable compelling debugging features like post-mortem debugging a failure from production locally, deterministic record and replay, and time-travel debugging.
 We should be able to take advantage of Wasm’s clear state boundaries and lack of